Bus transport in Berlin: Night buses

-The night buses (N), consisting of 42 lines and other 8 lines to substitute (from N1 to N9) the U-Bahn (except at weekends).
+The night buses (N) consist of 40 lines and another nine lines to substitute (from N1 to N9) the U-Bahn (except at weekends).
+The N7X bus line is an express line, only serving stations with higher demand on its journey.
+The line can also only be taken in one direction towards the airport.
 The other lines serve suburban neighbourhoods not served by any public service running in daytime.

+The aforementioned U-Bahn substitution night bus lines are: